wlillisdev/hudson-homes/README.md

   - As a returning visitor, I would like to find links to their social media channels and follow them.

 # Responsive
-The website has been designed to operate in a number of screen and devices.
+The website has been designed to operate on a number of screen and devices.

 ![Am I Responsive Test](assets/images/readme-images/responsive-1.png)